culpgrant/strava_mds/README.md

 ## TODO
 - [x] Setup pytest
 - [x] Move intterogate arguments to .toml file
+- [ ] Add precommit hooks for "Your code has been rated at xxx/10"
 - [ ] Setup logging
 - [ ] Build out internal library
     - [ ] Create the handler for strava